 Charge: 400 JPY per cup (served with sweets)

-Closed: Mon. & Wed.
-(When a national holiday falls on Mon. or Wed., Manyotei is open that day, and closed the next day.)
+Closed: Mondays & Wednesdays (when a national holiday falls on Monday or Wednesday, Manyotei is open that day and closed the next day), and for a few days before and after the New Year holiday.
+There are also some unscheduled holidays.

 11. Footbath Facility "Doppo no Yu"

 Energy from the sun can be felt in the park from an image of the Japanese archipelago, created by applying geography and Chinese geomancy.
-This footbath facility has nine springs, and the bottom of the bathtub is textured to stimulate pressure points on your feet, so you can experience a massage with different effects.
+This footbath facility has nine springs, and the bottoms of them are textured to stimulate pressure points on your feet, so you can experience a massage with different effects.

 Adults: 300 JPY / Children: 200 JPY